Characters of Sonic the Hedgehog: Big the Cat

-Big has been derided by the video game press and fanbase for his obesity, low intelligence, one-dimensional development and uselessness within his games; he has appeared on several lists of the worst video game characters of all time and within the Sonic cast.
+Big has been derided by video game critics for his obesity, low intelligence, one-dimensional development and uselessness within his games; he has appeared on several lists of the worst video game characters of all time and within the Sonic cast.
 Due to his poor reception and apparent uselessness, Sonic Team claimed they would be retiring the character from appearing in future games in 2012, although head Takashi Iizuka has since stated that a game starring Big is a possibility.
-Despite this statement, Big has continued to appear in other titles, including Sonic Runners, Lego Dimensions, Team Sonic Racing, and Sonic Frontiers.
+Despite this statement, Big has continued to appear in other titles in a minor capacity, including Sonic Runners, Lego Dimensions, Team Sonic Racing, and Sonic Frontiers.

+The director and screenwriters of the Sonic film series, Jeff Fowler, Patrick Casey, and Josh Miller, have expressed a desire to include Big in the films.
+According to Casey and Miller, a scene in which a skeleton of a creature resembling Big appeared (which they clarified would have been "not necessarily the Big the Cat") was cut from Sonic the Hedgehog 2's script, as "it didn't make any sense".